NEVADA

 Camp Smoke Creek

-A temporary Army post that was intermittently occupied.
+A temporary Army post that was intermittently occupied during the Civil War years.
+Permanent quarters were built in 1865, but many troops still had to live in tents.
 Located near the Smoke Creek Depot (or Smoke Creek Station) on the Honey Lake stage route.
 The site is not shown on most maps, but it was located five miles from the state line west of Smoke Creek Desert and north of the Pyramid Lake Indian Reservation.
 Replaced by Camp Pollock (see CALIFORNIA page 1).

 Camp McKee